 Time is a valuable—and limited—resource.
 As covered in The Modern Engineer’s Guide To Getting It Done, internal design engineers are stretched for time these days.
 They are forced to do more with less money, and pulled in many different directions by competing priorities.

-By outsourcing engineering services, manufacturing companies can dedicate more time to concentrate on developing and improving its core competency product while expert engineers work to enhance the design of a finished product.
+By outsourcing engineering services, manufacturing companies can dedicate more time to developing and improving its core competency product while engineers work to enhance the design of a finished product.

-Faster time to market demands and new product iterations have shortened product lifecycles across manufacturing.
-Outsourcing engineering services also allows a manufacturing company to concentrate on various iterations of the original core product to respond to these rapidly changing market trends.
+Demands for faster time to market and new product iterations have shortened product lifecycles across manufacturing.
+Contract engineering also allows manufacturers to concentrate on various iterations of the original core product to respond to these rapidly changing market trends.

-Another advantage that an engineering partner brings to the table is experience.
+Another advantage of an engineering partner is experience.
 An outsourced partner is typically exposed to a wide array of different parts, people, projects and companies, thus gaining a broader set of experiences from which to draw the optimal engineering solution.

 Whether that has to do with finding a clever technical solution or implementing an alternative production process, the best contract engineering teams are adept at bringing the best practices in the industry to your company and your project.

 Just like anyone else involved with a project, engineers are held accountable for associated costs.
-Regardless of what production method you choose to use for your project, efficient engineers know how to balance creative problem solving, analysis, production scope and project management.
+Regardless of what production method you choose, efficient engineers know how to balance creative problem solving, analysis, production scope and project management.

-By outsourcing engineering services, you can add expert external resources to your project without adding ongoing operating and overhead costs, or worrying about keeping new hires busy after a major project is completed.
+By contracting engineering services, you can add expert external resources to your project without adding ongoing operating and overhead costs.

 If you do make the decision to outsource your engineering, the biggest decision you’ll make is whom you will trust as your engineering partner.
 Take the time to consider what qualities you value most in a partner and don’t settle.